Eczema Supportive & Adjunct Medications Treatments

 -

-Allegra(Fexofenadine)If your AD is related to allergiesIf your AD is related to allergiesOral dailyLow
+NONEAllegra(Fexofenadine)If your AD is related to allergiesIf your AD is related to allergiesOral dailyLow

 Side Effect Affected KEY TAKEAWAYSWhen combined with topical corticosteroids, fexofenadine significantly reduces itching (pruritus) in people with atopic dermatitis.
 The improvement in itching can be noticed after just 1 day of treatment.Study Summary Study Type Studied Population Results 📄Adding fexofenadine (an antihistamine) to topical hydrocortisone helped reduce itching in patients with atopic dermatitis more effectively than hydrocortisone alone.
 The improvement in itching was seen after just 1 day of treatment and continued throughout the study week.Clinical Trial Total Patients: 400Severity: not availableAge: 16+Fexofenadine significantly reduced itching compared to placebo, with improvements seen after 1 day and maintained throughout the week Fexofenadine helps reduce itching both during the day and at night, and can decrease the area of skin affected by itching.Study Summary Study Type Studied Population Results 📄Adding fexofenadine (an antihistamine) to topical hydrocortisone helped reduce itching in patients with atopic dermatitis more effectively than hydrocortisone alone.
 The improvement in itching was seen after just 1 day of treatment and continued throughout the study week.Clinical Trial Total Patients: 400Severity: not availableAge: 16+Fexofenadine significantly reduced itching compared to placebo, with improvements seen after 1 day and maintained throughout the week Fexofenadine is generally safe to use, with side effects similar to those experienced by people taking a placebo (sugar pill).Study Summary Study Type Studied Population Results 📄Adding fexofenadine (an antihistamine) to topical hydrocortisone helped reduce itching in patients with atopic dermatitis more effectively than hydrocortisone alone.
-The improvement in itching was seen after just 1 day of treatment and continued throughout the study week.Clinical Trial Total Patients: 400Severity: not availableAge: 16+Fexofenadine significantly reduced itching compared to placebo, with improvements seen after 1 day and maintained throughout the week -
+The improvement in itching was seen after just 1 day of treatment and continued throughout the study week.Clinical Trial Total Patients: 400Severity: not availableAge: 16+Fexofenadine significantly reduced itching compared to placebo, with improvements seen after 1 day and maintained throughout the week When combined with topical corticosteroids, fexofenadine significantly reduces itching (pruritus) in people with atopic dermatitis.
+The improvement in itching can be noticed after just 1 day of treatment.

 Summary:Adding fexofenadine (an antihistamine) to topical hydrocortisone helped reduce itching in patients with atopic dermatitis more effectively than hydrocortisone alone.
 The improvement in itching was seen after just 1 day of treatment and continued throughout the study week.Study Type:Clinical TrialStudied Population:Total Patients: 400Severity: not availableAge: 16+Results:Fexofenadine significantly reduced itching compared to placebo, with improvements seen after 1 day and maintained throughout the week